JetBrains/intellij-sdk-docs/basics/testing_plugins/test_project_and_testdata_directories.md

 title: Test Project and Testdata Directories
 ---

 The test fixture creates a *test project* environment.
 Unless you customize the project creation, the test project will have one module with one source root called `src`.
-The files for the test project exist either in a temporary directory or in an in-memory file system, depending on which implementation of `TempDirTestFixture` is used.
+The files for the test project exist either in a temporary directory or in an in-memory file system, depending on which implementation of [`TempDirTestFixture`](upsource:///platform/testFramework/src/com/intellij/testFramework/fixtures/TempDirTestFixture.java) is used.

-`LightPlatformCodeInsightFixtureTestCase` uses an in-memory implementation; if you set up the test environment by calling `IdeaTestFixtureFactory.createCodeInsightFixture`, you can specify the implementation to use.
+[`LightPlatformCodeInsightFixtureTestCase`](upsource:///platform/testFramework/src/com/intellij/testFramework/fixtures/LightPlatformCodeInsightFixtureTestCase.java uses an in-memory implementation; if you set up the test environment by calling `IdeaTestFixtureFactory.createCodeInsightFixture`, you can specify the implementation to use.

 > **Note** If your tests use the in-memory implementation, and you abort the execution of your tests, the persisted filesystem caches may get out of sync with the in-memory structures, and you may get spurious errors in your tests.
 >